hippolytej/BDPA_Assign2_HJACOME/README.md

 ## Set-similarity joins
 We aim at finding all the document (or here, lines) pairs that are similar according to the Jaccard metric with a threshold of 0.8.
 We will do this using first the brute force method of pairwise comparisons, and second an indexing approach following the works of [Chaudhuri et al. 2006].
-In both cases we report the number of performed comparisons in a file on HDFS.
+In both cases we report the number of performed comparisons in a file on HDFS unsing counters.
-We will report below our approaches for both methods and report and compare the results as a conclusion.
+We will report below our approaches for both methods and discuss the results as a conclusion.

 The Jaccard similarity of two sets is defined by:
 > sim(d1, d2) = Jaccard(d1, d2) = |d1 Ո d2| / |d1 U d2|,